You’ve spent a large part of your working week perfecting that ever-so-important ‘landing page’ or blog post for a new client.

 Writers deal with rejection a lot of times, period.

-After all, your writing voice is unique and there is absolutely no guarantee that everyone who reads your work is going to identify with your voice.
+Your writing voice is unique and there is absolutely no guarantee that everyone who reads your work is going to identify with your voice.
 You know what?

 Many people may hate what you write but there will be just as many people out there who are going to love what you have to say and how you say it.